flockonus/gartsb/README.md

 #### sends UID
 Each user must bear a key that survives page reload, disconnection, browser close.
 This may be replaced by authentication.
- * once the server recognize the user key it gets put to a match queue, (which may be speciallized or common)
+ * once the server recognize the user key it gets put to a match queue, (which may be specialized or common)
  * gets replied with **tells on queue** or directly with **match!**

 #### match!
 Let the client know that it has been assigned to a room and to which team it belongs.
  * the interface switch to a game mode
- * map, scenario, gui gets innitialized
+ * map, scenario, GUI gets initialized

 #### turn
 The server is responsible to keep track and inform clients whose turn is it
- * the client must make adjustments to gui and map to reflect turn state, it may be of Player's or opponents.
+ * the client must make adjustments to GUI and map to reflect turn state, it may be of Player's or opponents.

 #### action do
 During his turn the user may send actions, they get validated first at client and then at server.
  * room state gets restored
  * action gets processed
  * room state is persisted again
- * outcome gets transmited (**action play**)
+ * outcome gets transmitted (**action play**)

 #### action Play
 Clients get the information required to make the game state coherent between all peers.